SapkaLabs/react-native-shake/README.md

 # react-native-shake

-React Native shake event detector
+React Native shake event detector.

 Made with [create-react-native-library](https://github.com/callstack/react-native-builder-bob).
 Special thanks to the authors of the RNBB library.
 This wouldn't be possible without this plugin.

+> **Important**: This package only supports React Native's New Architecture and is based on React Native 0.78.0.

 ## Installation